 It’s no wonder the classic Greek garden is designed, first and foremost, to stand up to the elements.
 Hardy plants, protective walls, and shaded patios are ubiquitous.
 These are scrappy gardens, designed to make do.

 “In smaller villages, there was no tradition for a home to have a backyard, there was no soil even,” says architect Eleni Psyllaki, a native of Crete and founder of the design blog My Paradissi.
 “The place that people had when they went outside was the street.
 They had to put pots with plants in the street.
 That’s a typical garden.”

-Psyllaki, whose garden comprises a cluster of terra cotta pots outside her window, has made a study of the modern Greek garden—and understands that it's not necessary to compromise style to achieve sturdiness.
-Here are her ten essential elements of a typical Mediterranean garden (some of which you may do well to borrow, come July):
+Psyllaki, whose garden comprises a cluster of terra cotta pots outside her window, has made a study of the modern Greek garden–and understands that it’s not necessary to compromise style to achieve sturdiness.
+Here are her 10 essential elements of a typical Mediterranean garden:

 Photography by Eleni Psyllaki except where noted.

-Above: Stone walls, archways, and a pale backdrop are typical features of a Greek garden.
+Above: Stone walls, archways, succulents, and a pale backdrop are typical features of a Greek garden.

 Above: A non-fruiting olive tree.
 Photograph by Nicole Franzen for Gardenista.

 The goddess Athena got a whole city named for her after she jammed her spear into the earth and turned it into an olive tree.
 Or so the myth goes.
 If true, she deserved the honor.
 Olive trees, in addition to being one of the most beautiful and graceful plants you can introduce to a garden, are endlessly useful.
 They’re drought-resistant; they’re long-lived, and their wood is prized for its beauty and durability.
 And then there’s the oil.